pcbowers/alpine-intellisense/README.md

 This extension contributes the following settings:

-- `alpinejs.settings.languageScopes`: Defines the language scopes for which the snippets will be available.<br />Use comma separated values.
+- `alpine-intellisense.settings.languageScopes`: Defines the language scopes for which the snippets will be available.<br />Use comma separated values.
 For example: `html,php,twig,nunjucks`.<br />Default is `html`.